Skip to content

 One solution to software dependency hell is to use an Environment Manager

-An environment manager allows you to create software installation directories (similar to PATH) that are isolated your computer's PATH.
+An environment manager allows you to create software installation directories (similar to PATH) that are isolated from your computer's PATH.
 You can create unique environments and install specific software version to run specific scripts.

 Conda - Open Source Environment Manager